-Athena (Advanced Telescope for High ENergy Astrophysics) is the X-ray observatory mission selected by ESA, within its Cosmic Vision 2015-2035 programme, to address the Hot and Energetic Universe scientific theme.
-It is the second L(large)-class mission within that programme and is due for launch in 2028.
+Athena (Advanced Telescope for High ENergy Astrophysics) is the X-ray observatory mission selected by ESA, within its Cosmic Vision programme, to address the Hot and Energetic Universe scientific theme.
+It is the second L(large)-class mission within that programme and is due for launch in early 2030s.

 Athena will study how hot baryons assemble into groups and clusters of galaxies, determine their chemical enrichment across cosmic time, measure their mechanical energy and characterise the missing baryons which are expected to reside in intergalactic filamentary structures.
 At the same time, it will study the physics of accretion into compact objects, find the earliest accreting supermassive black holes and trace their growth even when in very obscured environment, and show how they influence the evolution of galaxies and clusters through feedback processes.
 Athena will also have a fast target of opportunity observational capability, enabling studies and usage of GRBs and other transient phenomena.
 As an observatory, Athena will offer vital information on high-energy phenomena on all classes of astrophysical objects, from solar system bodies to the most distant objects known.
 See Science chapter for more details.

 Athena will consist of a single large-aperture grazing-incidence X-ray telescope, utilizing a novel technology (High-performance Si pore optics) developed in Europe, with 12m focal length and 5 arcsec HEW on-axis angular resolution.
 The focal plane contains two instruments.
-One is the Wide Field Imager (WFI) providing sensitive wide field of view imaging and low-resolution spectroscopy, as well as bright source observation capability.
+One is the Wide Field Imager (WFI) providing sensitive wide field imaging and spectroscopy and high count-rate capability.
 The other one is the X-ray Integral Field Unit (X-IFU) delivering spatially resolved high-resolution X-ray spectroscopy over a limited field of view.
 See Mission chapter for more details.

-With its unparalleled capabilities, Athena will be a truly transformational observatory, operating in conjunction with other large observatories across the electromagnetic spectrum available in the late 2020s (like ALMA, E-ELT, JWST, SKA, CTA, etc).
+With its unparalleled capabilities, Athena will be a truly transformational observatory, operating in conjunction with other large observatories across the electromagnetic spectrum available in the early 2030s (like ALMA, ELT, JWST, SKA, CTA, etc).